ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/start/create_successful_stories.md

 Web Stories are consumed in portrait mode, so keep in mind the following:

-*   Shot video in high-end mobile devices when possible.
+*   Shoot video in high-end mobile devices when possible.
-*   Shot at 720p rotated (1280h x 720w).
+*   Shoot at 720p rotated (1280h x 720w).
-*   Shot in at least 24 frames per second.
+*   Shoot in at least 24 frames per second.

 <table>
   <tr>